 The ISO1540 and ISO1541 devices are low-power, bidirectional isolators that are compatible with I2C interfaces.
-These devices have their logic input and output buffers separated by TI’s Capacitive Isolation technology using a silicon dioxide (SiO2) barrier.
+These devices have logic input and output buffers that are separated by Texas Instruments Capacitive Isolation technology using a silicon dioxide (SiO2) barrier.
 When used with isolated power supplies, these devices block high voltages, isolate grounds, and prevent noise currents from entering the local ground and interfering with or damaging sensitive circuitry.

 This isolation technology provides for function, performance, size, and power consumption advantages when compared to optocouplers.
 The ISO1540 and ISO1541 devices enable a complete isolated I2C interface to be implemented within a small form factor.

 The ISO1540 has two isolated bidirectional channels for clock and data lines while the ISO1541 has a bidirectional data and a unidirectional clock channel.
-The ISO1541 is useful in applications that have a single Master while the ISO1540 is ideally fit for multi-master applications.
+The ISO1541 is useful in applications that have a single master while the ISO1540 is suitable for multi-master applications.
+For applications where clock stretching by the slave is possible, the ISO1540 device should be used.

 |UL 1577 Isolation Voltage (Single) (Vrms)|